 Research & Teaching

-Since coming to CWRU, I have taught undergraduate and graduate courses in visual rhetoric, scientific and technical communication, rhetoric of science and medicine, gender and queer studies, and new media studies as well as engineering communication and science-themed composition courses.
+Since coming to CWRU, I have taught undergraduate and graduate courses in visual rhetoric, scientific and technical communication, rhetoric of science and medicine, rhetorical theory, gender and queer studies, and new media theory as well as engineering communication and science-themed composition courses.